XinyueYu16/COVID-19_UCD_Challenge/README.md

 Twitter:
 1. Tweets on Twitter retrieved with [TwitterScraper API ](https://github.com/taspinar/twitterscraper) (daily data from 01/20 to 04/26)\
-  **warning**: the daily data is a sample from each day's tweets, not the population.
+  **Note**: the daily data is a sample from each day's tweets, not the population.
 We sampled out abough 13K tweets for each day, 1.3M in total.
 2. Twitter trending topics retrieved by scraping [Trendogate.com](https://trendogate.com) (daily data from 01/20 to 04/11)
 3. Number of tweets with #COVID-19 shared by [Tweet Binder](https://www.tweetbinder.com/blog/covid-19-coronavirus-twitter/)